 Imagine that you are in control of a government department.
 The employees in that department want you to achieve one thing, the public want you to achieve something else, and you personally believe that the right thing to do is one that neither group have thought about.
 What would you do?

-Trying to find out: Ability to communicate tactfully; creative & problem-solving abilities; ability to think on your feet.
+Trying to find out: Ability to communicate tactfully; creative and possess problem-solving abilities; ability to think on your feet.

-Good Answer: There is no right and wrong answer here, so the issues are: 1) How does the candidate think through a complex ethical dilemma and balance competing interests?
-2) How well (& quickly) does the candidate understand the complexity of the situation?
-And 3) How definitively do they give an answer and do they change their mind?
+Good Answer: There is no right and wrong answer here, so the issues are as follows: (1) How does the candidate think through a complex ethical dilemma and balance competing interests?
+(2) How well (and quickly) does the candidate understand the complexity of the situation?
+(3) How definitively does the candidate give an answer without a change of mind?

-Poor Answer: The candidate never actually gives an answer, or gives an answer and then changes their mind as they think it through.
+Poor Answer: The candidate never actually gives an answer, or gives an answer but changes their mind as they think it through.

 What do you think are the most challenging problems facing society today?
 Do you think there are any ways to solve them?